Adaptive Data-Knowledge Alignment in Genetic Perturbation Prediction: Preliminaries

 \subsection{Symbolic reasoning over gene regulatory networks}

-We explain symbolic reasoning methods that allow us to predict perturbation responses.
 We focus on gene regulatory networks (GRNs) as our knowledge bases, which contain activation (+) and inhibition (-) interaction relations between genes.
+It is a widely used qualitative approach to capture directed regulatory effects \citep{chevalley_large-scale_2025}.
 We utilize symbolic reasoning via Boolean matrices \citep{ioannidis_towards_1991,ai_bmlp_2025}.
 Direct activation and inhibition interactions are compiled as $n\times n$ adjacency matrices $\langle\mR_{+}^{(0)},\mR_{-}^{(0)}\rangle$:

 We approximate the fixpoint of $\langle\mR_{+}^{(\infty)}, \mR_{-}^{(\infty)}\rangle$ by interleaving the computations with respect to a partial ordering on the matrices $\mR_{+}^{(k)}, \mR_{-}^{(k)}$ for a finite $k$ \citep{tarski_fixpoint}.
 The obtained knowledge base $\mathcal{KB} = \langle\mR_{+}^{(k)},\mR_{-}^{(k)}\rangle$ represents indirect regulations via pathways up to a maximum length of $k$ interactions.